-- 195 (over 5 km), but more importantly, temporally (over 8 days), suggesting a strong water-column mixing process may have occurred in this region.
-In other words, during the interval between October 20-28, 2002, over this portion (about 4 km) of the continental slope, the strong and thick thermoclines gradually weakened and thinned, and eventually almost disappeared.
-We interpret the water-column variation as complex and diverse internal wave variation over the continental slope of the northern Gulf of Mexico, caused by a time-varying mesoscale oceanographic process (length > 10 km, depth > 800 m, time > 10 - 200 days) which transformed the water column from highly stratified to well-mixed.
-The possible mesoscale processes causing this transformation will be further discussed in Sec.
+(over 8 d), suggesting a strong water-column mixing process may have occurred in this region.
+In other words, during the interval between 20-28 October 2002, over this portion (about 4 km) of the continental slope, the strong and thick thermoclines gradually weakened and thinned and eventually almost disappeared.
+We interpret the water-column variation as complex and diverse internal wave variation over the continental slope of the northern Gulf of Mexico, caused by a time-varying mesoscale oceanographic process (length > 10 km, depth > 800 m, time > 10 d), which transformed the water column from highly stratified to well mixed.
+The possible mesoscale processes causing this transformation will be further discussed in Sect.
 4.

 Figure 6 shows one of the widest crossline seismic images in our seismic area.
 We observe significant discontinuities and a strong pattern of seismic swaths (e.g., vertical stripes).
 These discontinuities stem from abrupt changes of isopycnal depth (e.g., "heaving" of isopycnals) across seismic swaths, indicating the occurrence of temporal variation in the water column.
-In this region, the ocean dynamics that may change isopycnal depths include eddies, internal waves, internal tides, and Mississippi 205 River outflow.
+In this region, the ocean dynamics that may change isopycnal depths include eddies, internal waves, internal tides, and Mississippi River outflow.
 Swaths collected over the linear acquisition period (marked by the red line) display some continuity, while swaths collected with longer time shifts can yield significant discontinuities.
-For example, seismic imaging of the contrast acquisition period (marked by the blue line) looks drastically different from its neighboring parts due to a 20-day time shift (cf.
+For example, seismic imaging of the contrast acquisition period (marked by the blue line) looks drastically different from its neighboring parts due to a 20 d time shift (cf. Fig. 4).
+We also notice that the discontinuity varies with depth.
+The discontinuity is more significant at 200-350 m (Fig. 6b) than at 600-750 m (Fig. 6c), suggesting that temporal variation is more significant at shallower depths.
+Another proof for these discontinuities indicating temporal variation is the continuous seafloor, which has no temporal variation.
+Our analysis suggests that temporal variation of the water column, appearing as imaging discontinuity, is significant along the crossline direction, which lowers the quality of crossline images and may further hinder their interpretation.